Personal Property Secured Transactions Act

 Article 43

-The date on which this Act shall come into force will be set by order.
+The date this Act shall come into force will be set by order.

 Amendments to this Act shall come into force from the date of their promulgation.